FahirL/SocialNetwork-SeleniumAutomation-TestNG/README.md

 # SocialNetwork Automation test with Selenium Maven

 This is Selenium Maven project which automate testing Social Network Instagram.
+You can find tests in src/test/java/selenium.
+I tested validate title name, register, login, share story, like and comment.
+All tests are  written with a successful result.

 USAGE
 -------